 Car rental companies may succeed in pushing a 1-1.5% increase in 2020 as demand continues to rise.
 This will likely be the case during peak periods when rental companies aren’t able to easily meet demand.
 Travelers may start to find that their preferred, mid-range options are unavailable during peak times as well, forcing them to upgrade to a pricier selection.

 Combating climbing rental car rates: There are many ways to save on rental car rates including reducing preferred suppliers, not purchasing the advance fuel option and refueling before returning the car.
 A TMC can assist in negotiating rental car fuel and city surcharges, and can help you examine relative costs of alternative modes of ground transportation and travel policy changes.
 Additionally, if your policy dictates that employees use their personal vehicle, a TMC can help you work through duty of care considerations.

 Global hotel rates are expected to increase 2-4% in 2020 as a result of rising demand that is outpacing new room supply.
 In the U.S., we can expect an increase of 2-3.5%.

 Combating climbing hotel rates: Planning well in advance, when availability is at a premium, helps ensure employees receive preferred rates and may allow them to move to lower-priced, lower-tiered hotels for short stays.
 A TMC can negotiate complimentary amenities, help you create a rate assurance program to ensure negotiated rates and challenge hotels that withhold preferred rates.

 Are you ready for 2020?
 Work with a travel management company to stay ahead of these industry changes and more.

-Sources: Business Travel News, The Transnational, Global Business Travel Association (GBTA), ACTE, and Professional Travel/BCD Affiliate and the IMF
+Sources: Business Travel News, The Transnational, Global Business Travel Association (GBTA), ACTE, and Professional Travel, a Direct Travel Company/BCD Affiliate and the IMF